Jimmy Wopo: Legal issues

 On February 7, 2016, Wopo was arrested during a traffic stop in Washington County, Pennsylvania.
 Police arrested Wopo and two others after finding two stamp bags of suspected heroin and a small amount of marijuana.
 He was arraigned on drug charges and drinking charges and placed in jail with a $25,000 bond.
 Later, while out, Wopo, landed in jail because of probation violation.
 Wopo failed to inform officials of his trip to New York State, where he was caught and imprisoned on such charges.
 While in jail, he wrote an album, Back Against the Wall, which he recorded the first day he got out of jail.

-Death
+Murder

-At 4:22 PM EDT on June 18, 2018, Smart and a male passenger were shot in Pittsburgh's Hill District neighborhood.
-The passenger survived, but Smart, who was shot in the head, died after being rushed to the UPMC Presbyterian at 5:56 PM.
+At 4:22 PM EDT on June 18, 2018, Smart and a male passenger were shot while driving through Pittsburgh's Hill District neighborhood.
+The passenger survived, but Smart, who was shot in the head, died after being rushed to UPMC Presbyterian at 5:56 PM.
 He was 21 years old, and left behind three children.
+As of 2025, no one has been charged for the murder.
+Smart had also died on the same day as fellow rapper XXXTentacion.

+Smart has been posthumously implicated in numerous gang related crimes.
+Multiple members of his gang were sentenced to prison in 2021.